 The mission of UConn’s Institute for Collaboration on Health, Intervention, and Policy (InCHIP) is to bring together individuals with diverse scientific, clinical, and methodological expertise and support their evolution into collaborative investigators who conduct innovative interdisciplinary research that impacts public health and well-being.

-CHIP Long Range Goals
+InCHIP Long Range Goals

-Goal 1: InCHIP will support UConn investigators and Centers in conducting research to create new scientific knowledge, theoretical frameworks, and methodological advances in the areas of health behavior, health behavior change, health intervention, and prevention.
-This work will focus on understanding the dynamics of health behavior and related systems, the science of health behavior change, on research to inform policy, and on the science and practice of developing, implementing, evaluating, and disseminating effective interventions.
+Goal 1: InCHIP will support UConn investigators and Centers in conducting research to create new scientific knowledge, theoretical frameworks, health behavior change interventions, and methodological advances associated with health and health behavior.
+This work will focus on understanding the dynamics of health behavior and related systems, on the science of health behavior change, on research to inform policy, and on the science and practice of developing, implementing, evaluating, and disseminating effective health behavior change interventions.

-Goal 3: CHIP will share its expertise in health behavior and health behavior change, capacity building, and technology with relevant local, state, national, and international organizations engaged in improving public health.
+Goal 3: InCHIP will share its expertise in health behavior, policy, capacity building, and technology with local, state, national, and international organizations engaged in improving public health.

-Goal 4: CHIP researchers will educate and mentor undergraduate students, graduate students, researchers, faculty, community members, and others in the science of health behavior change, and the science and practice of developing, implementing, evaluating, and disseminating effective interventions.
+Goal 4: InCHIP researchers will educate and mentor undergraduate students, graduate students, researchers, faculty, community members, and others in the science of health behavior change, and the science and practice of developing, implementing, evaluating, and disseminating effective interventions.